MicrosoftDocs/win32/desktop-src/wia/-wia-item-properties.md

 ---
-Description: 'Item properties are properties that control the function of a Windows Image Acquisition (WIA) item.
+Description: Item properties are properties that control the function of a Windows Image Acquisition (WIA) item.
 These properties are accessed through any item on a tree that represents a device.
-There are three types of item properties: common, scanner, and camera.' ms.assetid: 'ace18486-1873-49e5-a699-c25807dee363'
+There are three types of item properties common, scanner, and camera. ms.assetid: ace18486-1873-49e5-a699-c25807dee363
 title: Item Properties
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Item Properties